POSITION TITLE: Community Worker

 Key Skills and Abilities – for supporting people receiving our services

-- Knowledge of mental health diagnoses, medications, treatment and support resources
+- Knowledge of Downtown Eastside health and community services.

-- Knowledge of diagnoses, treatment and support resources in the areas of substance use, physical health, HIV and Hepatitis C.
+- Knowledge of the diagnosis and resources in the areas of mental health, substance use, physical health, including HIV and Hepatitis C.